 Motocross is an off-road motorcycle race run on natural terrain, with few man-made obstacles.
 Unlike motocross, Monster Energy Supercross can be viewed from every seat in the house.
-AMSOIL Arenacross, like supercross, takes place on a man-made surface, but the arenas and tracks are on a much smaller scale.
-The competitors in arenacross events and Monster Energy Supercross are considered world class racers from an international pool of talent.
+The competitors in Monster Energy Supercross are considered world class racers from an international pool of talent.

 This type of motorcycle racing carries a number of abbreviations.
-“SX” is widely used to represent the sport of supercross, “MX” for motocross, “AX” for arenacross, “FMX” for freestyle motocross, etc. The two racing classes are known as the 450SX Class (for 250cc two-stroke and 450cc four-stroke machinery) and the 250SX Class (for 125cc two-stroke and 250cc four-stroke equipment).
+“SX” is widely used to represent the sport of supercross, “MX” for motocross, “FMX” for freestyle motocross, etc. The two racing classes are known as the 450SX Class and the 250SX Class.

-Like NASCAR’s “big four,” supercross has its “big six” major manufacturers on the track.
-Honda, Husqvarna, Kawasaki, KTM, Suzuki and Yamaha all field teams for each race.
+Supercross has six major manufacturers on the track: Honda, Husqvarna, Kawasaki, KTM, Suzuki and Yamaha.

 Supercross motorcycles may look the same as the ones on the showroom floor, but the similarities end there.
 Completely “tricked-out” supercross bikes cost as much as $80,000 and are built from the ground up with custom components.
 The average fan can buy the same model motorcycle with factory standard parts for less than $10,000 at a local dealership.